emacs-berlin/emacs-berlin.org/index.md

 The [Github repo](https://github.com/emacs-berlin/emacs-berlin.org/issues) and the [mailing list](https://mailb.org/mailman/listinfo/emacs-berlin) can be used to propose topics.

+## Beginner's Guarantee

+If you would like a basic introduction to Emacs, or you're starting out and have some questions, then we are more than happy to help you.
+Just show up to a meeting, and we guarantee there will be somebody to help you up to speed.

 ## Members

 People that show up to our meetings regularly or on occasion.
 Links go to their emacs config.